octobercms/docs/backend-lists.md

 <a name="filter-number"></a>
 ### Number

 `number` - displays input for a single number to be entered.
+The value is available to be used in the conditions property as `:filtered`.

     age:
         label: Age